-The Council is the Highway Authority and the Bridge Authority for the bridges owned by the Council.
+The Council is the Highway Authority and the Bridge Authority for the bridges we own.

-There are also other bridge owners/authorities and the largest of these are:
+There are other bridge owners and authorities.
+The largest are:

 - Network Rail (railways)